StereoKit/StereoKit/docs/Pages/Reference/MaterialParam/Vector.md

 </div>

 ## Description
-A 4 component vector composed of loating point values.
+A 4 component vector composed of floating point values.
+TODO: Remove in v0.4